Undergraduate Research Center

 MARCUS is a presentation venue for undergraduate scholarship in all disciplines and was founded and hosted by Sweet Briar College from 1999-2018.
 Randolph College served first as host in 2015 and has hosted since 2019.
 Students who wish to present will have submitted the Presentation Application by the end of Wednesday, 10/8/2025, to be scheduled and included in the program.
 For more information click here Mid-Atlantic Regional Conference for Undergraduate Scholarship (MARCUS) – Student Research

-Summer URECA Deadline
+Fall URECA Deadline

-Thursday, March 27th at 4:30 pm
+Thursday, September 4th at 4:30 pm

 Contact us